-LING 111 Vocabulary Study
+LING 111, Vocabulary Study, 3 credits

 This course increases the size of a student's vocabulary, and teaches methods for continuing to learn, remember and use new words after the course is over.
 The emphasis is on developing and enriching a college-level vocabulary, important for students in any field.
 Words are learned by studying where they come from and how they are put together, making it easier to remember what they mean and how to use them.
 The course also emphasizes grammar, dictionary skills and usage.
+MnTC (GELS): Communication Goal (01)

-LING 316 The Nature of Language
+LING 316, The Nature of Language, 4 credits